All tutors earn an hourly wage at a rate determined by New York State and Cornell University or by Federal Work Study

 Graduate students can work up to 12 hours per week to support other graduate students, postdocs, and faculty as they develop and refine scholarly, professional, and pedagogical materials.
 Apply to be a Graduate Writing Service Tutor

 Graduate students who have taught or are preparing to teach First-Year Writing Seminars work 8-10 hours a week as tutors during the 6-week summer session under the mentorship of Dr. Kate Navickas, the Writing Center Director.
 The internship includes both tutoring writing and reflecting on and learning about writing pedagogy, practice and classroom applications.
-Learn more about the Knight Institute Summer Internship
+Learn more about the Knight Institute Summer Training Program

 Graduate students in any program or department can apply to be the instructor of record of a First-Year Writing Seminar.